blackpuppy/docs/en/development/debugging.rst

 .. php:staticmethod:: Debugger::getType($var)

     Get the type of a variable.
-Objects will return their classname
+Objects will return their class name

     .. versionadded:: 2.1